-It also offers a good opportunity to reach out to those clients with whom you haven’t had much interaction with for some time because it helps to keep your services in their mind.
-Client appreciation doesn’t have to be costly or time consuming if you plan in advice and bear these tips in mind:
+It also offers a good opportunity to reach out to those clients with whom you haven’t had much interaction for some time because it helps to keep your services in their minds.
+Client appreciation doesn’t have to be costly or time-consuming if you plan in advance and bear these tips in mind:

 Where to start?

 - Spend some time thinking about who you want to say thank you to.
 Here are some good considerations to make when putting together your list of clients.
 It might be a good idea to segment your client base into categories:

 - Clients who gave referrals during the year.

 - Repeat customers.

 - Long-time customers.

 - Be sure to consult your team to see if there is anyone who you might have missed.

 - Make a spreadsheet with the names and mailing or email addresses of the clients you wish to recognize at the end of the year.
 Aim to update this database whenever you learn that your clients have changed their contact information.
 That way, you will be always be working with current information when you are ready to send out gifts or cards each year.

 - Do not go any further without a detailed budget.
 The amount you set will determine the number and cost of the gifts you are able to give.
 Showing your appreciation is very important, but it is important to put the financial health of your business into perspective too.
 You could also add holiday gifts as a monthly or quarterly expense item, since this will allow you to put aside a little each month to avoid having to come up with a significant amount of money at one time.